jturner421/metaprompting/workflows/assistant-specific/aider/sprint/project-scaffolding-sprint-workflow-chain.md

 **Key Outputs → [Feed into Phase 7B]:**
 - Code changes implementing the specified step

+**Dependency Management Note:**
+If new dependencies are required during implementation, the Dependency Management Prompt will be invoked to evaluate and approve them.

 **Iteration Note:**
 Phases 7A and 7B iterate until all steps for a user story have been implemented and unit tested.